AxisCommunications/acap-runtime/README.md

 If you are new to the world of ACAPs take a moment to check out [What is ACAP?][acap-documentation]

+> [!NOTE]
+>
+> Up until release v1.3.1 ACAP Runtime was distributed both as an ACAP Application eap-file and as a Docker Image.
+> All comming releases will be done only as Docker Images.

 <!-- omit in toc -->
 ## Table of contents